echujon/arielsdoodles/content/goKitty.md

 - **Wild Card** – Mouse cards may complete any Clowder.
 - Cannot be used to form a set of 4 Mouse cards.

 ## End of the Game
 - When the draw pile runs out, each player gets one final turn.
 - The player with the most points wins.
   1. **Tiebreaker:** Most active Pounce Tokens.

+---

+# Go Kitty: Pounce!
+**2-5 Players · 20-30 minutes · Ages +7 year**

+## Overview
+Go Kitty: Pounce! is an expansion that adds new strategic elements to the base Go Kitty game.

+## Additional Components:
+- Coming soon...

+## New Rules:
+- Coming soon...

+## Gameplay Changes:
+- Coming soon...